Inspection Articles

 What is a drip Leg or Sediment Trap?

-Spread the love A sediment trap which is sometimes called a drip leg (although technically different) is a capped off section of gas line which is installed in such a way that any debris or moisture in the gas line will be caught in the trap where it can be cleaned out easily.
-The reason for this is to ensure
+A sediment trap which is sometimes called a drip leg (although technically different) is a capped off section of gas line which is installed in such a way that any debris or moisture in the gas line will be caught in the trap where it can be cleaned out easily.
+The reason for this is to ensure safe operation

 Read More »